bluzelle/bluzelle-js/docs/details/installation.md

 1. Clone the [bluzelle-js repository](https://github.com/bluzelle/bluzelle-js) and checkout your desired branch.
 Run `git submodule init` and `git submodule update`.
 If you checkout to a new branch, be sure to rerun `git submodule update`.
 2. Compile BluzelleESR
    1. `cd BluzelleESR`
-   2. `npm install`
+   2. `npm ci`
    3. `npm run truffle compile`
    4. `cd ..`
-3. Run `npm install` to fetch the project's dependencies.
+3. Run `npm ci` to fetch the project's dependencies.
 4. Run `npx webpack` to build the library.
-The bundled versions, for browser and node environments, will be found in the `dist/` directory.
+The bundled versions, for browser and node environments, will be found in the `lib/` directory.

-{% hint style="info" %}
-If you encounter errors during the build, try running `npm i --save websocket`.
-{% endhint %}

 ## Linking from source